prachi-2111/sparks-project/README.md

 # sparks-project
-This is a payment gateway site i have created.
+This is a payment gateway site which i have created as a project .